Transferring Credits INTO Goodwin

 - has a recorded student grade of "C" or higher, (the student must consult program requirements to see if a higher grade is needed for certain courses), and

-- is from coursework which is directly applicable to the Goodwin College Curriculum
+- is from coursework which is directly applicable to the Goodwin University Curriculum

 If these criteria are met, then the credit will be brought into Goodwin and will appear on the student's transcript after successful completion of 12 credits.